NhutMT/gui-recommendation-system/README.md

 │   ├── utils
 │   │   └── helpers.py              # Utility functions for the application
 ├── requirements.txt                # Project dependencies
-└── README.md                       # Project documentation
+├── Procfile                        # Script to run setup and to start streamlit file ├── setup.sh                        # Script to setup streamlit on server └── README.md                       # Project documentation
 ```